orbitrs/docs/DOCUMENTATION_PROGRESS_REPORT.md

 This report summarizes the progress made on the documentation improvement initiative for the Orbit UI Framework based on the Content Gap Analysis document.
 This update focuses on high-priority and medium-priority documentation tasks completed as of May 24, 2025.

+## Development Priority Update

+> **Important Notice (May 23, 2025)**: The team has decided to prioritize core framework development over SDK improvements.
+SDK-specific improvements are now considered non-essential as they are primarily used for personal development purposes.
+Documentation efforts should focus on core components (orbit, orbiton, orlint) rather than SDK enhancement features.

 ## Completed High-Priority Tasks

 1. **Renderer Configuration Documentation**